mihirsavadi/mihirsavadi.github.io/_pages/projects.md

 # fancyGradHat
 <div markdown="1" style="font-size:20px; font-family: Times New Roman">
 A PCB containing a 32x32 LED-matrix that goes under the fabric of a typical graduation hat.
 Great for graduation ceremonies!

+The entire "stack" - from the printed circuit board and power management, to signal processing and graphics acceleration hardware, to high-level media formatting - is all built from scratch.
+Based on its current architecture it can reach a maximum of around 30000 FPS (currently limited to 1000 FPS in software).

 See the github repository here: [https://github.com/mihirsavadi/fancyGradHat](https://github.com/mihirsavadi/fancyGradHat)
 </div>